- This story is regularly updated for relevance. Last updated: July 5, 2021

-A surge in holiday air travel has experts expecting the situation to worsen in January, potentially putting the U.S. in a “nightmarish” situation.
-Projections from the University of Washington’s Institute for Health Metrics and Evaluation predict that a staggering 193,000 Americans could die of COVID-19 in the next two months.
+A surge in holiday air travel likely contributed to the numbers in January, putting the U.S. in a “nightmarish” situation.
+Projections from the University of Washington’s Institute for Health Metrics and Evaluation predict that a staggering 193,000 Americans could die of COVID-19 in January and February.

 Many hospitals around the nation are already overburdened.
 A post-holiday surge could see many become entirely overwhelmed, putting COVID-19 patients and other sick or chronic people at enhanced risk.

-The pandemic, which will have lasted a full year in just a few short months, has worn down many Americans.
+The pandemic, which has lasted 13 months, has worn down many Americans.
 Several vaccines have begun distribution, but experts anticipate it will be months before enough of the population is inoculated to noticeably slow the pandemic.

 “We need to be prepared for the fact that it is going to be a slow rollout in many places and that it will not change our behaviors or necessarily the trajectory of the pandemic in this country in the short term,” Dr. Esther Choo, a professor of emergency medicine at Oregon Health & Science University, told CNN.

 Until, and even after, vaccines are widely available (and, as of early April 2021, there were days where more than 4 million per day had been vaccinated), precautions must be taken.
 Even for those who are fully vaccinated, the world can’t yet open up all the way, especially since more young adults have been hospitalized with COVID variants.
 (In May, though, the CDC said vaccinated people could, for the most part, be inside and outside without having to wear a mask.)

 Preventative measures, which were carefully heeded toward the beginning of the COVID-19 outbreak, are becoming less common among certain groups.
 Vigilant mask-wearing, social distancing, and hand washing will continue to be necessary if Americans hope to slow the pandemic by the summer of 2021.